The Central Figure

 A queen honey bee is around 20 mm in size.
 Her most important anatomical characteristics are her female reproductive organs, such as the spermatheca.
 This is where she stores the sperm she collects during her mating flights.
 She will use this sperm for the rest of her life to lay fertilized eggs, which produce female bees.

 The queen’s stinger is very smooth in comparison to the worker bee’s stinger, which is barbed.
 Unlike workers, she can sting multiple times and survive.
-Her stinger is also used during the process of laying eggs, positioning eggs and to fight other queens.
+Her stinger is also used during the process of laying eggs, positioning eggs, and fighting other queens.
 Generally, though, queens are docile and rarely sting beekeepers.

 Marking the Queen